main dishes sardinian

 Storage & Meal Prep

 Best eaten fresh, but leftovers keep for 2 days in the refrigerator.
 Reheat gently in a skillet with a splash of water.
-The greens will be softer the second day but still delicious.
+The greens will be softer the second day.

 Variations